Economic Recovery for Pennsylvanians

 Fully Funding Our Education System

+Jessica has heard from local residents on how the state has cut their funding for public schools, forcing local school boards to increase taxes to avoid cutting services.
+Every year she has been in office, Jessica has ensured that our schools received an increase in state funding.
+Jessica sponsored a bill which passed the House unanimously that would ensure that children being raised by non-parent relatives (kinship caregivers) are able to receive a tuition waiver to attend college free of charge, like kids who are in foster care already can.
+She is fighting for the bill to pass the Senate and be signed into law by the Governor.
 All children should have access to high quality early childhood education.
 Children who access high-quality early learning experiences are far more likely to succeed in K-12 school and in life.
 Early education should be public, free, and inclusive for all students.
 Jessica will work to ensure that early childhood programs and educators have the state resources and supports they need to provide high quality early education to all children.
 Increasing state investment in district-run early childhood education is critical for our kids, but also for their parents to be able to work – allowing them to provide for their family and contribute to our region’s economy.

 Jessica knows that Pennsylvania’s minimum wage is the lowest of any state in our region, and believes all jobs should pay enough that people are able to afford living expenses.
-Jessica is pushing for a higher minimum wage, protect the rights of workers to unionize and collectively bargain.
+Jessica is pushing for a higher minimum wage, and to protect the rights of workers to unionize and collectively bargain.

 Criminal Justice Reform